suadev/vscode-region-manager/README.md

 * To remove region, click the line that contains '#region' and use (ctrl+r, ctrl+e).
 See the screencast below;

+* To remove all #regions in the active document, press F1 and type "Remove all #regions" and press enter.

 <img src= "https://raw.githubusercontent.com/suadev/csharp-region-manager/master/screencast.gif" />

 ## Todo list

 * <strike>Collapse and beautify the region after created it</strike>
-* Add "Remove all #regions" feature
+* <strile>Add "Remove all #regions" feature</strike>
+* Remove also empty lines after removing '#region' and '#endregion' lines.